PlasmaFAIR/fortitude/docs/rules/common-block.md

 ## Why is this bad?
 Common blocks are an obsolescent feature from Fortran 77 that may be used to share global data between functions and subroutines.
-They must be redeclared for each use, and the neither the types nor sizes contained within them are checked between uses.
+They must be redeclared for each use, and neither the types nor sizes contained within them are checked between uses.
 That means that the following code will compile without issue: